ibmresilient/resilient-community-apps/fn_reaqta/README.md

 `soar_create_case_template` and `soar_close_case_template` settings to override the default templates.

 ### soar_create_case_template.jinja
+When overriding the template in App Host, specify the file path as `/var/rescircuits`.
 ```
 {
   {# JINJA template for creating a new SOAR incident from a ReaQta alert. #}